-We entered into an amended employment agreement with Dr. Goel in June 2018 for the position of Chief Medical Officer.
-Pursuant to Dr. Goel's employment agreement, her initial annual base salary was \$355,000, and she was eligible to receive an annual target performance bonus of 30% of her base salary, as determined by our Compensation Committee.
-Effective January 1, 2019, Dr. Goel's annual base salary increased to \$410,000 and her target bonus increased to 40% of her base salary.
-Additionally, Dr. Goel is entitled to certain severance benefits pursuant to her employment agreement, the terms of which are described under "-Severance Benefits" below.
+Pursuant to our employment agreement with Marc Belsky, we agreed to an initial annual base salary, which could be increased (or decreased) from time to time based on the review of our Compensation Committee.
+Mr. Belsky's annual base salary was \$375,000 in 2019.
+Mr. Belsky is eligible for an annual performance bonus as determined by our Compensation Committee.
+Effective January 1, 2020, Mr. Belsky's annual base salary increased to \$390,000 and target bonus increased from 35% to 40% of his annual base salary.
+Additionally, Mr. Belsky is entitled to certain severance benefits pursuant to his employment agreement, the terms of which are described under "-Severance Benefits" below.